-Chair, Bill Lynch is a husband, father, and grandfather who is committed to his family, and involved in local and professional community organizations.
-He brings personal experience to The Center for Child Counseling's Board of Directors as his family is involved with and continues to benefit from social agency services to address matters close to home.
+Chair, Bill Lynch is a husband, father (natural, foster and adoptive), and grandfather who is committed to his family, and involved in local and professional community organizations.
+He brings personal experience to the Center for Child Counseling's Board of Directors as his family is involved with and continues to benefit from behavioral health services to address matters close to home.

-In the local community, Bill serves as a Governing Board Member of Leadership Palm Beach County, and co-chair of LPBC’s Leadership Engage Program.
+For the local community, Bill is an active member of Leadership Palm Beach County serving on various committees.
 LPBC brings together leaders from the public, private and nonprofit sectors to build and steward a vibrant, interconnected community.
-In the professional community, he currently serves as chair of the Florida Institute of Consulting Engineers Water Resources Committee, and a Member of the Florida Engineering Society Conservation & Environmental Quality Committee.
+For the professional community, Bill is the immediate past chair of the Florida Institute of Consulting Engineers Water Resources Committee, and a member of the Florida Engineering Society Conservation & Environmental Quality Committee.

 Treasurer, Trudy Crowetz, CPA is the Senior Vice President of Finance of Operations for United Way of Palm Beach County, responsible for the day-to-day internal operating, while ensuring sound financial management.
 She brings more than twenty years of experience in finance, administration and human resources, with an emphasis on nonprofits to the Center for Child Counseling.
 Previously, she was the CFO to the Boys & Girls Clubs of Palm Beach County.
 She is also a member of Executive Women of the Palm Beaches and in 2013 volunteered as an income tax preparer for United Way’s Volunteer Income Tax Assistance (VITA) Program.